StrackVibes/Offline-LoFi-Girl/README.md

 ## Notes

 - Due to browser restrictions, the music playback requires user interaction.
 Click the "Play Music" button to start.
-- This project is designed to work offline, providing an enjoyable experience everyone.
+- This project is designed to work offline, providing an enjoyable experience for everyone.

 ## Acknowledgements